 As you can imagine, assessments or abatements are often linked to the current owner’s individual situation, and a new buyer may not be able to receive the current owner’s abatements or assessments.

-Current status of the coop condo tax abatement program
+How long will the coop condo tax abatement program last?

-The co-op condo tax abatement originated in 1997 and has been renewed a total of six times, with the most recent expiration on June 30, 2019.
+The co-op condo tax abatement originated in 1996 and has been renewed a total of seven times.
+The most recent renewal legislation (Senate Bill S7031) was signed by Governor Cuomo on July 1, 2021 and runs through June 30, 2023.

 The proposed prevailing wage bill for condos and co-ops

-As of December 30, 2019, New York Senate Bill S6219A has been sitting on the Governor’s desk waiting to be either signed or vetoed.
-This rather extreme bill proposes to revoke the coop condo tax abatement for any building that does not pay a “prevailing wage” to their building service employees.
+New York Senate Bill S6219A proposes to revoke the coop condo tax abatement for any building that does not pay a ‘prevailing wage’ to their building service employees.

 According to the proposed bill, a building service employee is defined as: